 From ancient times, Indian philosophers believed that except ether or space, all other elements were physically palpable.
 Hence they comprised of small and minuscule particles of matter.
 They believed that the smallest particle which could not be subdivided further was Paramanu (can be shortened toParmanu), a Sanskrit word.

-Paramanu is made of two Sanskrit words, param meaning ultimate or beyond and anu meaning atom.
-Thus, the term "paramanu" literally means ‘beyond atom.’
-This concept at an abstract level indicated the possibility of splitting atom, which is now the source of atomic energy.
-The term “atom” however should not be conflated with the concept of atom as it is understood today.
+Paramanu is made of two Sanskrit words, param meaning ultimate or beyond and Anu meaning atom.
+Thus, the term “Paramanu” literally means ‘beyond atom.’
+This concept at an abstract level indicated the possibility of splitting the atom, which is now the source of atomic energy.
+The term “atom” however should not be conflated with the concept of the atom as it is understood today.

 Kanada, a 6th century, Indian philosopher was the first person who went deep systematically in such theorization.
 Another Indian, philosopher Pakudha Katyayana, who was a contemporary of Buddha, also propounded the ideas about the atomic constitution of the material world.

-These theories have attracted attention of the Ideologists.
-As a matter of fact, even veteran Australian Ideologist A. L. Basham have eventually concluded that they were brilliant imaginative explanations of the physical structure of the world.
+These theories have attracted the attention of the Ideologists.
+As a matter of fact, even veteran Australian Ideologist A. L. Basham has eventually concluded that they were brilliant imaginative explanations of the physical structure of the world.
 Also, to a great extent, agreed with the discoveries of modern physics.

 From the Vedic times, around 3000 B.C. to 1000 B.C., Indians (Indo-Aryans) had classified the material world into four elements.
 These four elements were Earth (Prithvi), fire (Agni), air (Maya) and water (Apa).
 To these four elements was added a fifth one viz. either or Akasha.